micropython/micropython/docs/library/pyb.rst

    Supported sysclk frequencies are (in MHz): 8, 16, 24, 30, 32, 36, 40, 42, 48,
    54, 56, 60, 64, 72, 84, 96, 108, 120, 144, 168.

+   The maximum frequency of hclk is 168MHz, of pclk1 is 42MHz, and of pclk2 is 84MHz.
+Be sure not to set frequencies above these values.

    The hclk, pclk1 and pclk2 frequencies are derived from the sysclk frequency using a prescaler (divider).
 Supported prescalers for hclk are: 1, 2, 4, 8, 16, 64, 128, 256, 512.
 Supported prescalers for pclk1 and pclk2 are: 1, 2,